 - Automates approval and document flows

-Also, workflow automation makes information exchanging between developers and operations easier.
-It helps lift common DevOps barriers which result from siloed developer and operations channels in traditional software development models.
+Also, workflow automation makes information exchange between developers and operations easier.
+It helps lift common DevOps barriers which result from the siloed developer and operations channels in traditional software development models.

 Types of workflow automation

 There are two main types of workflow automation: Business process automation (BPA) and robotic process automation (RPA).

 Business process automation (BPA) is the use of software to automate repeatable, day-to-day business processes.
 It increases productivity by routing information to the right person at the right time via user-defined rules and actions.
 BPA enables organizations to streamline processes such as employee onboarding, contract management, accounts payable, and more.